tonjakae/UFOs/README.md

 1.)
 There isn't a clear filters button to clear the data if you want to perform a new search.

 2.)
-The data is case senstive so I got no results when I typed in "Triangle" with a capital "T".
+The data is case sensitive so I got no results when I typed in "Triangle" with a capital "T".

 ![image](https://user-images.githubusercontent.com/87340105/156950000-d95c8d7c-3ec6-4fed-a7b9-3239fa6c5c05.png)